Joc Pederson Player Props: Giants vs. Dodgers

 Dodgers Pitching Rankings

-- Dodgers pitchers combine to allow 88 total home runs at a rate of 1.3 per game (to rank 23rd in the league).
+- Dodgers pitchers combine to surrender 89 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

+- Miller gets the start for the Dodgers, his fifth of the season.
+He is 3-0 with a .78 ERA and 23 strikeouts in 23 2/3 innings pitched.

+- In his most recent time out on Saturday against the Philadelphia Phillies, the righty went six scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.